-NUMBER FOUR OF FIFTY COOL THINGS
+NUMBER FIVE OF FIFTY COOL THINGS

 With the help of Star With (the Xerox Department Supervisor) and Allison Leopold (the Ink and Paint Department Supervisor) , I was able to create my next favorite cool thing…

 Working at Hanna Barbera in the pre-digital world was like a dream come true because they had all their original artwork onsite!
 I created the piece above by using the original model sheets, xeroxing them onto a cel, and borrowing a paint station in the Ink and Paint department (after hours of course!).
 I later got it signed by Bill Hanna, Joe Barbera, Don Messick (the voice of Scooby Doo), and Casey Kasem (the voice of Shaggy).
 It’s basically a stock pose of Scooby and Shaggy superimposed in front of an image of the Mystery Machine.

 Yes, the Mystery Machine.
 Mystery Inc.’s signature mode of transportation.

 Animation Art had a real life Mystery Machine (which was awesome!) custom made for signings and appearances to draw crowds.
 There was a bit of grumbling from some of the artists when they unveiled it because it wasn’t made from a vintage Ford, VW, or Corvair van, but I didn’t care.
 It was the Mystery Machine!
 It was so cool driving in to work every day and seeing it in the parking lot.
 So when we were producing interstitials for “Johnny Bravo” I, of course, asked to do my interview inside, where else…?

 One time, back in 1997, Butch Hartman, Seth MacFarlane, and I got permission to bring the van out to Glendale for a school visit with Mae Whitman and her elementary school class.